 You can apply for ADG if you:

 - have an adult who depends on you financially

 - are attending a full-time or part-time course (including a distance learning course) and getting undergraduate student finance that depends on your household income

 - are over 25 years old or are considered as independent

 - started a course on or after 1 August 2018, are under 25 years old on the first day of the first academic year of your course, considered as independent and living with a partner who depends on you financially

-- are applying for somebody who is already getting student finance
+- somebody who is already getting student finance